dnmtvf/sum-of-operands-test-assignment/README.md

-### This is a test assignment for JS-developer position.
 ### Web app for learning how to add numbers made on [React](https://reactjs.org) and [create-react-app](https://github.com/facebookincubator/create-react-app) boilerplate.

 ### How to start development environment: